iccmr-quantum/OSC-Qasm/README.md

 Create a python virtual environment
 - on the terminal, type: `python3 -m venv UDPQasm`
-- depending on your system, you simply use: `python -m venv UDPQasm`
+- depending on your system, you may simply use: `python -m venv UDPQasm`

 Enter your new python virtual environment
 - on mac: `source UDPQasm/bin/activate`